-- Standard identification of trade items (products or services), logistic units, assets, locations, service relationships, and other special applications, as well as supplementary codes to encode variable data. - Standard data carriers to allow the automatic and secure capture of the standard identification. - Global standards for electronic business messaging eCom that allow rapid, efficient and accurate automatic electronic transmission of agreed business data between trading partners. - The Global Data Synchronisation NetworkTM (GDSNTM) is an automated, standards-based, global environment that enables secure and continuous data synchronisation, allowing all partners to have consistent item data in their systems at the same time.

-■ GS1 EPC Global® is a set of standards that combines RFID (radio frequency identification) technology, existing communications network infrastructure and the Electronic Product Code (a number for uniquely identifying an item) to enable immediate and automatic identification and tracking of an item through the whole supply chain globally, resulting in improved efficiency and visibility of the supply chain.
+- Standard identification of trade items (products or services), logistic units, assets, locations, service relationships, and other special applications, as well as supplementary codes to encode variable data. - Standard data carriers to allow the automatic and secure capture of the standard identification. - Global standards for Electronic Data Interchange EDI that allow rapid, efficient and accurate automatic electronic transmission of agreed business data between trading partners. - The Global Data Synchronisation Network[TM] (GDSN[TM]) is an automated, standards-based, global environment that enables secure and continuous data synchronisation, allowing all partners to have consistent item data in their systems at the same time. - GS1 EPC Global[®] is a set of standards that combines RFID (radio frequency identification) technology, existing communications network infrastructure and the Electronic Product Code (a number for uniquely identifying an item) to enable immediate and automatic identification and tracking of an item through the whole supply chain globally, resulting in improved efficiency and visibility of the supply chain.

-1.3.1.
-GS1 eCom (EDI) Standards
+1.3.1 GS1 EDI Standards

-GS1 eCom stands for electronic communication using standard business messaging.
-GS1 eCom is the GS1 term for Electronic Data Interchange (EDI): the interchange of structured data according to agreed message standards, by electronic means.
+Electronic Data Interchange (EDI) is the exchange of structured data according to agreed message standards, by electronic means.

+- GS1 EANCOM[®]

+- GS1 XML

-- GS1 EANCOM® - GS1 XML
+- GS1 UN/CEFACT XML

-Both sets of eCom standards are implemented in parallel by different users.
-Although XML is a newer technology than the EANCOM®, the latter has a large and constantly growing number of users.
+All three sets of GS1 EDI standards are implemented in parallel by different users.
+Although XML is a newer technology than the GS1 EANCOM[®], the latter has a large and constantly growing number of users.
+UN/CEFACT XML is a GS1 profile (subset) of the UN XML standard; it is meant mainly for users exchanging data with government organisations.

-GS1 is going to continue supporting both syntaxes for as long as it is necessary.
+GS1 is going to continue supporting all three sets for as long as it is necessary.
 Any new developments, however (e.g. messages for sectors new to GS1) by default will be done only in GS1 XML.
-New EANCOM® developments in new domains will be done only if there is a justified business reason.
+New GS1 EANCOM[®] developments in new domains will be done only if there is a justified business reason.

-The existing EANCOM® messages will be supported and developed based on the user needs.
+The existing GS1 EANCOM[®] messages will be supported and developed based on the user needs.

-1.3.2.
-GS1 Identification Keys
+1.3.2 GS1 Identification Keys